 - They may or may not have cognitive impairment (IQ).

 It’s important to understand that most people on the Autism Spectrum do not have ALL of these symptoms.
 Most cases of autism are unique to the individual, so each person can experience a different constellation of symptoms.

 Typically, Autism treatment will include various therapies, medication management, and academic/vocational supports.
-At The Center for Psychological Health we are dedicated to providing individual and family support and making permanent changes in the lives of those we work with.
+At The Center for Family and Lifespan Development and The Center for Psychological Health we are dedicated to providing individual and family support and making permanent changes in the lives of those we work with.
 We feel our job isn’t done until the person/family’s goals are reached.
 To begin the process we start with a complimentary phone consultation in order to identify your needs and to guide you to the appropriate treatment/service needed.

 There are multiple needs for individuals and their families on the Autism Spectrum.
 For more specific information on Autism please click on one of the following pages.